aradi/fypp/docs/fypp.rst

 Similar to the line form, the separating equal sign is optional here as well.

-For backwards compatibility reason, the `setvar` directive is also recognized by Fypp.
+For backwards compatibility reason, also a `setvar` directive is recognized by Fypp.
 It has identical syntax and functionality to the `set` directive, but the equal sign between variable and value must be omitted.
 Its usage is not recommended, as it may become obsolated in the future.